 Biography:

-I’m an engineer and physicist whose training and career, both in business and academia, were always in the hard sciences, but whose first love has always been natural history.
+I’m an engineer and physicist whose training and career, both in business and academia, were in the hard sciences, but whose primary interest has always been natural history.
 I apply the term “naturalist” to myself because I accept only real explanations for scientific phenomena.
 I make a strong case against wishful thinking and mythological nonsense in science.

 All my subjects are live and natural.
 I never capture, restrain, or disturb them.
 I try to insert myself as inconspicuously as possible into an environment, then wait quietly for as long as it takes for its denizens to acclimate to my presence and allow me to record their lives.

 I started with birds in Thailand 40 years ago.
 I specialized for some time in odonates; now I spend equal time on plants, birds, herps, fungi and arthropods.
-I’m not doing grasses yet -- difficult to photograph, plus they’re our most obnoxious invaders.
-I’m particularly interested in areas where the amateur can make a useful contribution to the knowledge base: predation, parasitism, pollination and behavior are a few such topics.
+I’m interested in areas where the amateur can make a useful contribution to the knowledge base: predation, parasitism, pollination and reproductive behavior are a few such topics.

-I love nature and the micro world, except for chiggers, which I hate.
-Some people say we don’t have chiggers here -- they haven’t been to the right places.
+I like nature, especially small critters.
+I hate chiggers, though; some people say we don’t have chiggers here -- they haven’t been to the right places.
 I pick up a lot of ticks but I don't hate them.
 I note whether they’re Wood or Deer Ticks and put them in a specimen jar.
-I usually get them before they get me, but not always.
+I usually get them before they get me, not always, though.

-One of my favorite things is to come home with a camera full of shots, cable up to a big HDMI flat-screen, kick back with a cold beer and go through the day's take.
-Always something surprising: a lurking wolf spider that I hadn’t even seen, or a new detail on a familiar species, something interesting, maybe an ectoparasite; and always a disappointment or two -- a bad exposure, too much wind motion -- all part of the fun.
+One of my favorite things is to come home with a camera full of macro shots, cable up to a big flat-screen, kick back with a cold beer and go through the day's take.
+Always something surprising that I hadn't seen or known: maybe a lurking lynx spider, an ectoparasite, or a new detail on a familiar species.
+And always a disappointment or two -- a bad exposure, too much wind motion -- all part of the fun.